-I began the term with high hopes for student lead investigation, generative art making, and youth driven momentum.
+I began the term with high hopes for student lead investigation, generative art-making, and youth-driven momentum.
 It came as a big shock when the answer to the question “what do you want to make?” was “we have no idea”.
-Half way through the term I honestly thought I had failed, as week after week we wrestled through the same conversations about environmental science and waded through endless drawings of the same puffy clouds and bubbly hearts.
+Halfway through the term I honestly thought I had failed, as week after week, we wrestled through the same conversations about environmental science and waded through endless drawings of the same puffy clouds and bubbly hearts.
 And I found myself increasingly distressed and uncertain of how to engage students in creating something new.
-Suddenly it hit me that I’d been trying so hard to push for student driven investigation that my students felt lost and without direction.
+Suddenly it hit me that I’d been trying so hard to push for a student-driven investigation that my students felt lost and without direction.

 From then on we dove into our content with a clear road map to get where we needed to go.
 We began exploring four themes for environmental action happening in the park: ABSORB, CONNECT, COOL, and RE-USE.
 For each theme, students produced drawings using the exquisite corpse method (this is a classic drawing exercise that originated in the Surrealist movement of the early 20th century, where participants begin a drawing on a page and then fold over the section they’ve drawn so the next person can add without knowing what came before).
 In this structure, the students were suddenly able to flourish.
 And it wasn’t that they were defined by the structure—rather they were freed by it to really explore their own potential as artists.

 I realized that giving them structure didn’t mean taking away their voice, just giving them a path to start walking down.
 In giving my students a platform to find their feet, I also eased some of my own tension in the classroom and was able to relax into each class knowing that everything was moving forward I could begin to calm down and chat with my students about their upcoming transitions to college and all the big, exciting changes about to happen in their lives.